-Institute focuses its scientific research activities on the study of bacterial and viral diseases in animals.
+Workplace of epizootiology focuses its scientific research activities on the study of bacterial and viral diseases in animals.
 Part of the team focuses on the epidemiological analysis of viral infections in livestock and wildlife using molecular epidemiology methods.
-In the diagnostics of infectious diseases it uses the latest molecular-genetic methods, methods of identification of microorganisms, analysis of viral genomes and genetic typing of viruses.
+In the diagnostics of infectious diseases, it uses the latest molecular-genetic methods, methods of identification of microorganisms, analysis of viral genomes and genetic typing of viruses.
 Pestiviruses, PRRSV, PCV2, lyssavirus, herpesvirus, campylobacter and enteral infections as infectious agents that infect animals and humans are particularly of concern.
 In addition to classical methodological approaches, the workplace also uses methods of genomics and proteomics.

-The priorities of the Institute of Parasitology in Science and Research are defined for the field of protozoology by monitoring the epizootological and epidemiological relationships of zoonotic protozoa infections and protozoa transmitted vectors.
+The priorities of the workplace of parasitology in science and research are defined for the field of protozoology by monitoring the epizootiological and epidemiological relationships of zoonotic protozoa infections and protozoa transmitted vectors.
 In the field of helminthology, we analyze the occurrence and spread of filariasis of carnivores as well as helminths in birds of prey in Slovakia; we monitor the occurrence of severe parasitozoonoses in wild and domestic carnivores (echinococcosis, alveococosis, toxocarosis) as well as the occurrence of tissue helminthoses (cysticercosis, trichinellosis).
 In the area of arachnoenthomology, we record changes in arachno-entomofauna with an emphasis on the diagnostics of hematopoietic arthropods in relation to the total global changes.
 We improve methodical procedures for laboratory detection of ectoparasites.